 Unfortunately, the scenario at present looks very different.

 Since 1995, the Russian tram system in Saint Petersburg (like in many Russian cities) has declined sharply in size as major portions of the track were removed, particularly in the central part of the city.
-Most of the trams were replaced with buses and minibuses (Marshrutka).
+Most of the trams were replaced with buses and the Russian minibus (Marshrutka).

 At the time of writing, we can say that today only 38 tramway routes operate in the Northern Russian Capital, 34 of which do so on a daily basis; the others operate on working days only.
 About one-third of the tracks operate on a regular basis with frequencies of 10-15 minutes.
 Other sections operate with frequencies of up to 30 minutes.

-Despite all these changes, trams in St Petersburg are still very important and used by many Russian people on a daily basis.☺
+Despite all these changes, trams in St Petersburg are still beautiful, historically important, and well used among Russian people on a daily basis.☺

 In case you want to know more about them, you should definitely visit the St Petersburg Museum of Electrical Transport dedicated to the tramway and the trolleybus of the city.
 It is located in the Tramway Park №2 on Vasilievsky Island.